 It must be acknowledged that the most positive development was the direct incorporation of gender themes as a part of the central narrative, with the best examples being Guildwars 2, which incorporated different mini-stories linked to LGBT+ relationships, Animal Crossing with Isabelle, a pansexual character; Pokemon X and Y with Nova, a trans Pokemon trainer, and Transistor, with several homosexual characters like Grant, Asher, and Sybil.

 The decade’s most noteworthy titles are two games that literally tell stories related to gender issues.
-Dys4ia (2012) is an autobiographical title that allows us to control a character going through hormonal therapy and the resulting dysphoria from this traumatic process; while Gone Home (2013) allows us to navigate a 100% literary story about Samantha (the sister of the main character we control) coming out of the closet; Life is Strange (2015) became a hit through the introduction of a Queer character, Max, who later in the 2017 prequel can start a romance with his friend Chloe.
+Dys4ia (2012) is an autobiographical title that allows us to control a character going through hormonal therapy and the resulting dysphoria from this traumatic process; while Gone Home (2013) allows us to navigate a 100% literary story about Samantha (the sister of the main character we control) coming out of the closet; Life is Strange (2015) became a hit through the introduction of a Queer character, Max, who later in the 2017 prequel can start a romance with her friend Chloe.

 There are a lot more games from this era that gave visibility to the LGBT+ community: Witcher 3, Undertale.
 Mortal Kombat X, Overwatch, Celeste, Hollow Knight, Apex Legends, Disco Elysium and Mortal Kombat 11.
 It’s noteworthy to see how especially in the second half of the decade there was an abrupt explosion of this class of titles and characters, which highlights the accompanying social discourse.